leander-dsouza/leander-dsouza/README.md

 I'm proficient in ROS 🤖, Motion Planning and Image Processing.
 My dream is to contribute to the field of mobile robotics.

-I have graduated with a B.Tech Degree in Mechatronics from [Manipal Institute of Technology](https://manipal.edu/mit.html).
+I have graduated with a B.Tech Degree in Mechatronics from [Manipal Institute of Technology](https://manipal.edu/mit.html) and a MSc.
+Degree in Robotics from [University of Sheffield](https://www.sheffield.ac.uk/).
 Additionally, I have three years of experience working in a high-paced robotics startup - [Black Coffee Robotics](https://www.blackcoffeerobotics.com/), as a Robotics Engineer.

-As of now, I'm pursuing a MSc.
-Degree in Robotics from [University of Sheffield](https://www.sheffield.ac.uk/).
-I will have graduated in the year 2024.
+Currently, I am working as a Robotics Commissioning Engineer at [Dexory](https://www.dexory.com/).

 For more details, visit my website - [leanderstephendsouza.com](https://www.leanderstephendsouza.com/)